PowerShell/Community-Blog/Posts/2021/04/get-live-servers.md

 ## Using the Extensible Type System

-If you plan to do a lot of this sort of work, there is a simpler way to get around this alignment issue.
+If you plan to do a lot of this sort of work, there is a more straightforward way to get around this property/parameter alignment issue.
 You can use the Extensible Type System (ETS) to extend any AD Computer object to contain an alias to the `Name` or `DNSHostName` property.
 You define this extension via a small XML file which you then import, like this: